hamax97/hamax97.github.io/write-ups/rails/the-asset-pipeline.md

 ### For building complex assets

-If you have custom requirements with your assets you can use the **bundling gems**, with your bundler of choice and, **sprockets**. `esbuild` is a good bundler option.
+If you have custom requirements with your assets you can use the **bundling gems**, with your bundler of choice, and **Sprockets**. `esbuild` is a good bundler option.

 The bundling gems are:
 - jsbundling-rails.